jonkanderson/BitBalancedTableHash/README.md

 ## Results

 Both this hash and the Jenkin's hash appear to be similar using the test `make test6_compare`.
 With a dictionary of words as input, the test evaluates each hash by individually calculating the entropy related  to each bit position and then making note of the bit position with the minimum entropy.
 The test `make test6_compare_one_char` is a more diabolical comparison.
 It also evaluates individual bit positions, however the input is a sequence of single characters with progressively longer string lengths.
 Both hashes appear to perform similarly.
-Two changes improved the performance of this hash:

-- I included a line to convolute the input byte by performing an xor of the byte with the string position squared.
-- Longer tables of prime length seem to perform better.

 ## Future